 Don’t Overdo It:

 One of the most important things you can do is to no overdo it.
-What we mean by this is to have a plan of attack at the dinner table.
+What we mean by this is that you should have a plan of attack at the dinner table.
 Eat mindfully, not emotionally.
 Fill half of your plate with vegetables before you go for anything else.
 This way you can ensure you’re eating a lower calorie meal.
+If you don’t follow through with your healthy intentions, don’t let it stress you out.
+Be proud of yourself for recognizing the eating habits and do what you can to get back on track.

 Use your holiday vacation time to unplug from devices.
 Stay off your email and social media and focus on things that are not screen-related.
+Try to read a book you’ve been wanting to delve into, or play some board/party games with the family (just don’t let it get heated).
 If you need the screen, pop in a movie for the whole family to watch.